 There is a lot of controversy about what causes autistic spectrum disorder.
 The most controversial theory concerns vaccinations, or more specifically the addition of thimerosal, a mercury based preservative in some vaccines, including the MMR.
 Thimerosal has not been an additive in vaccines in Canada since 1997, and was removed from vaccines in Nova Scotia and other provinces much earlier.
 Several large epidemiological studies have reported no evidence to suggest a link between vaccines and ASD.

 Other theories include the influence of environmental toxins or pollution.
 There is some speculation that individuals living with autism are more sensitive to gluten and casein, which are found in wheat and milk based products.
 By removing these items from the diet it is hoped there will be improvement in the autism symptoms evident in the individual.
 Recent studies have suggested that extraordinary brain growth in early infancy could be an indicator of autism.

 Research into causation and into therapies is ongoing, and much of this work is being done in Canada.

 Appropriate interventions and therapies are as individual as each person with autism.
-Early intervention is one of the keys to helping people with ASD manage their condition and operate more fully in society.
+Early intervention is one of the keys to helping people with ASD cope and operate more fully in society.
 There are a variety of interventions available to help a person living with autism, including behavioral therapies, speech therapy, communication strategies, medication, dietary changes and measures for coping with sensory issues.
 There is no miracle cure and no "one size fits all" approach to autism.